 For political cartoons you can visit Daryl Cagle’s The Cagle Post Cartoons and Commentary.
-Under Fair Use teachers and students can make limited use of the thousands of cartoons by the 75 artists on the site.
-To share, print or make other uses of a cartoon, teachers pay $3.50.
-Subscriptions are available.
+Under Fair Use teachers and students can make limited use of the thousands of cartoons by the many artists on the site.
+To share, print or make other uses of a cartoon, teachers can become ‘heroes.’
 The site is searchable by key word and topic and is updated endlessly.
 Great for social studies, critical thinking skills, art.

 Sidney Harris (aka S. Harris) has been drawing math, science and tech cartoons for well over fifty years.
 Who can forget the blackboard-filling equation with “then a miracle occurs” inserted halfway?
 His website, Science Cartoons Plus, is crowded with choices.
 A few of the ed drawings are for youngsters.
 Browse other categories for just the right topic and email a request to use in the classroom.
 Prints start at $60.